 I am honored and excited to serve on the NCSM board as the Inspiration!
 Associate Editor.
 I attended my first NCSM Conference in 2016.
 I loved everything about it and learned so much.
-As a result of the learning I was gaining from conferences, I became involved serving NCSM and our members in 2018 as a Southern Region 2 Team Leader.
+As a result of the learning that I gained from conferences, I became involved in serving NCSM and our members in 2018 as a Southern Region 2 Team Leader.

 In my current position as a multi-site math instructional facilitator and as a professional development leader for the CGI Math Teacher Learning Center, I’m able to use my skills and training to promote equitable teaching practices in mathematics.
 With that said, I’m dedicated to fostering ambitious teaching in mathematics in my professional conversations and everywhere I go as an educator.
 I bring that dedication with me as an associate newsletter editor.

 I look forward to serving on the board in this capacity to continue the tradition of providing quality information in mathematics to our members.